appmind/vpsgo/README.md

 **vpsgo** wants to be the simplest VPS service management tool.

-To manage VPS and servers, you can use various commands, web-based control panels, or use vpsgo.
+To manage VPS host, just vpsgo.

 ## 📡 Overview